Skip to main content

 Year

-The complaint was resolved with an agreement that the insurance company pay the complainant $5,000 as general damages and write to him expressing regret for the events giving rise to the complaint.
-The insurance company also undertook to review its workplace conduct, anti-discrimination and grievance policies.
+The complaint was resolved with an agreement that the agency pay the complainant $5,000 and write to her expressing regret for the events giving rise to the complaint.

 Act Disability Discrimination Act